ImSwordQueen/Aerofox8/README.md

 </p>

 ---
+# ⚠⚠‼‼ AEROFOX 8 HAS BEEN DISCONTINUED.
+PLEASE USE [RINFOX](https://github.com/travy-patty/rinfox/) INSTEAD. ‼‼⚠⚠
 Aerofox8 is a modified version of [Aerofox](https://github.com/NWinXP/Aerofox) that tries to replicate the Internet Explorer 8 look and feel as close as possible.

 Made in mind for 109.0.